-Sure, times are tough, but does that mean you have to give up your vacation altogether?
+Budgets can get tight at times, but that doesn't mean you have to ditch your vacation plans all together.
 If taking a cruise this year involves penny pinching, why not consider a cruise on a line known more for value than for the latest splashy features?

-Unlike the airline industry with its low-cost carriers (think Ryanair, Spirit Airlines or even Southwest), there aren't too many cruise lines that can be considered budget (though some older ships on well-established, contemporary cruise lines, like Carnival, Royal Caribbean and Norwegian Cruise Line, could fall into this category).
+Unlike the airline industry with its low-cost carriers (think Spirit Airlines, Ryanair or even Southwest), not many cruise lines would be considered budget (though some older ships on well-established, contemporary cruise lines, like Carnival, Royal Caribbean and Norwegian Cruise Line, could fall into this category).

-So, to help you in your search for cruise deals, we've come up with three categories for penny pinchers -- budget cruise lines, budget itineraries and budget seasons.
-You don't necessarily need a dedicated budget cruise line to find rock-bottom rates, but you do need to know which itineraries and cruising seasons traditionally have the lowest prices.
-With some savvy strategies, you can even find extremely affordable sailings on premium and deluxe cruise lines, as well as the mainstream ships.
+So, to help in your search for cruise deals, we've come up with three categories for penny pinchers -- budget cruise lines, budget itineraries and budget seasons.
+You don't necessarily need to sail with a dedicated budget cruise line to find rock-bottom rates, but you need to know which itineraries and cruising seasons traditionally have the lowest prices.
+With savvy strategies, you can even find extremely affordable sailings on more upscale cruise lines, as well as the mainstream ships.

-So, stop moping and start shopping -- there are plenty of affordable cruise vacations to be had.
+So stop moping and start shopping -- there are plenty of affordable cruise vacations if you know where to look.